-Velocity map imaging (VMI) is a widely used technique for determining velocity distributions in photoinitiated fragmentation, ionization, electron detachment, and reactive scattering processes.
-In the years since 1997, when Eppink and Parker had introduced the ion optics arrangement that significantly reduced spatial blurring in velocity mapping, additional improvements further increased resolution and sensitivity, as summarized in several monographs and reviews.
-In the Eppink-Parker VMI implementation the three-dimensional (3D) velocity distribution is projected onto a position-sensitive detector, producing a two-dimensional (2D) image.
+Velocity map imaging (VMI) is a widely used technique for determining velocity distributions in photoinitiated fragmentation, ionization, electron detachment, and reactive scattering processes.^{1,2} In the years since 1997, when Eppink and Parker3 had introduced the ion optics arrangement that significantly reduced spatial blurring in velocity imaging,4 additional improvements further increased resolution and sensitivity, as summarized in several monographs and reviews.^{1,2,5,6} In the Eppink-Parker VMI implementation, the three-dimensional (3D) velocity distribution is projected onto a position-sensitive detector, producing a twodimensional (2D) image.
 To retrieve the original 3D velocity distribution, image reconstruction (inverse Abel transform) is required.
-While fast and efficient reconstruction implementations do exist, they require cylindrical symmetry of the original 3D distribution and lead to unfavorable redistribution of the experimental noise, which may limit resolution in specific regions of the image.
+While fast and efficient reconstruction implementations do exist, they require cylindrical symmetry of the original 3D distribution and lead to unfavorable redistribution of the experimental noise, which may limit resolution in specific regions of the image.6

 For situations where a cylindrical symmetry is absent, or "zooming" on low-velocity regions of the distribution is needed, avoiding image reconstruction is advantageous.
 Ideally, recording of all three velocity vector components in coincidence for each fragment would give the complete 3D velocity distribution directly.
 This can be achieved straightforwardly under single-particle detection conditions, but in that case signal levels are low, and hence acquisition times to obtain the complete distribution might be exceedingly long.
-As another approach, sliced velocity map imaging (SVMI) methods that select thin 2D slices out of the 3D velocity distribution for direct analysis have been developed.
-In photodissociation experiments with cylindrical symmetry the slice parallel to the symmetry axis (laser polarization direction) and passing through the center of the velocity distribution provides complete information about the original 3D distribution with no need for reconstruction.
-Of the variants of this method, the time-slicing technique based on electrostatic ion $optics^{6,7}$ is easiest to implement and features excellent signal-to-noise ratios as well as high sensitivity and resolution.
-It is now used routinely in monitoring atomic and molecular dissociation fragments that can be detected by state-specific ionization, and is our method of choice.
+As another approach, sliced velocity map imaging (SVMI) methods that select thin 2D slices out of the 3D velocity distribution for direct analysis have been developed.7-9 In photodissociation experiments with cylindrical symmetry the slice parallel to the symmetry axis (laser polarization direction) and passing through the center of the velocity distribution provides complete information about the original 3D distribution with no need for reconstruction.
+Of the variants of this method,1 the time-slicing technique based on electrostatic ion optics^{8,9} is easiest to implement and features excellent signalto-noise ratios as well as high sensitivity and resolution.
+It is now used routinely in monitoring atomic and molecular dissociation fragments that can be detected by state-specific ionization, and is our chosen method.

-SVMI systems map two initial velocity components of the ion to arrival positions at the detector, whereas the third component is mapped to the arrival time.
+SVMI systems map two initial velocity components of the ion to arrival position at the detector, whereas the third (axial, perpendicular to the detector) component is mapped to the arrival time.
 Slicing is achieved by fast gating of the detector.
 This requires time-stretching of the fragment ion cloud to an extent that the gating pulse can select about a tenth of the cloud.
 For the 20-30 ns gating pulses available from commercial pulse generators such stretching is fairly easy to achieve for all ionic fragments except atomic hydrogen.
-The mass-dependence of the stretching (see below) makes SVMI of H photofragments more difficult, requiring even faster gating, and almost impossible for photoelectrons.
+The massdependence of the stretching (see below) makes SVMI of H b)Electronic mail: reisler@usc.edu photofragments more difficult, requiring even faster gating, and almost impossible for photoelectrons.